 The Company continues to implement plans to enhance its ability to continue as a going concern.
 Daybreak currently has a net revenue interest ("NRI") in 20 producing crude oil wells in its East Slopes Project located in Kern County, California (the "East Slopes Project").
 The revenue from these wells has created a steady and reliable source of income for the Company.
-The Company's average working interest in these wells is 36.6% and the average net revenue interest ("NRI") is 28.4% for these same wells.
+The Company's average working interest ("WI") in these wells is 36.6% and the average net revenue interest ("NRI") is 27.6% for these same wells.

 In May 2022, the Company acquired Reabold California, LLC ("Reabold") from a third party.
-This property includes producing wells in both the Monterey and Contra Costa counties of California.
-This project includes four producing wells.
+This property currently includes four producing wells, five shut-in wells and two potential disposal wells in the Monterey and Contra Costa counties of California.
 We have a 50% working interest with a 40% net revenue interest in this project.